-First let's talk about Key West.
-This is the most popular destination in the keys, and probably where most people attempt to snorkel from.
-Despite its popularity, the snorkeling in Key West simply does not compare to what you find further up the keys.
+First let’s talk about Key West.
+This is the most popular destination in the Keys, and probably where most people attempt to snorkel from.
+Despite its popularity, the snorkeling in Key West simply does not compare to what you find farther up the Keys.
 The reefs are not as healthy and the visibility is not as good.
 But, if you are going, there are a few decent options.

 But the only snorkeling that is accessed from Key West (but is nowhere near it) that we recommend is snorkeling Dry Tortugas National Park (Fort Jefferson).

 Now let’s jump up north to Key Largo.
 The snorkeling in Key Largo is a mixed bag.
 While not as good as in the Middle Keys areas, there are lots of boat companies and snorkel spots available from Key Largo.